Antux911220/friendly-neptune/src/pages/index.md

     section_id: intro
     type: section_content
     content: >
-      The world is digital, and nowadays we don't exist if we are not online.
-On this assumption, this company born and wants to help business to became part of the current digital world.
+      The world is digital, and nowadays, we don't exist if we are not online.
+      On this assumption, this company born and wants to help the businesses became part of the current digital world.

       ### An integrated approach, new tools for a better future.